Stuff691734/ModdedMCArchipelago/worlds/moddedminecraft/docs/setup_en.md

 3. Host

 ## Issues
 - This apworld does not have any available checks at start.
+(Generation error: `No more spots to place #### items.
+Remaining locations are invalid.`)
   - Add `{"adv minecraft:story/root":1}` to starting items.